-As you may already know, coffee starts as a bright red ‘cherry’ that is grown on the coffee plant.
-These cherries have a bunch of layers protecting the coffee bean inside (silver skin, parchment, pectin, pulp, and outer skin), and in order extract this bean, there are different processes we take.
+Okay, are you ready to nerd out on some sciency stuff?
+Alright, first things first: ‘coffee’ as you know it starts off as a bright red ‘cherry’ that is grown on the coffee plant.
+These cherries have a bunch of layers protecting the coffee bean inside (silver skin, parchment, pectin, pulp, and outer skin), and in order to extract this bean, there are different processes we take.

-When we’re making Munro, the beans that come from Nicaragua are washed, which means that we remove all the cherry casing prior to drying the bean.
-This means that all you’re tasting is the vibrancy and clarity of the bean itself, which often results in quite a fruity flavour.
-The other half of Munro - our beans from Ethiopia - on the other hand, are roasted with the cherry intact; this allows for sweeter berry notes to shine through thanks to the fermentation of the cherry casing intertwining with the bean.
+When we’re making Munro, the beans that come from Nicaragua are washed, which means we remove all the cherry casing prior to drying the bean.
+This is so you taste the vibrancy and clarity of the bean itself, which often results in quite a fruity flavour (how fancy is that!).
+On the other half, the other half of Munro - our beans from Ethiopia - are roasted with the cherry intact; this roasting of bean with the cherry casing intact allows for sweeter berry notes, thanks to a lil’ friend we call fermentation!